 Joseph Lennon, PhD, Professor, English, is the Emily C. Riley Director of the Center for Irish Studies and Associate Dean of International and Interdisciplinary Initiatives at Villanova University.
-He received his BA at Knox College, an MA in English at Northern Illinois University and an MA in Irish Studies at Boston College, before receiving his PhD in Irish and world literature in 2000, also at Boston College.
+He received his BA at Knox College, an MA in English at Northern Illinois University and an MA in Irish Studies at Boston College, before receiving his PhD in Irish and world literature in 2000 at the University of Connecticut.
 He taught at Manhattan College for nine years before coming to Villanova.

 Dr. Lennon’s research examines the influence of colonialism in Ireland, Britain and India, tracing the evolution of cultural formations throughout the British Empire.
 His book, Irish Orientalism: A Literary and Intellectual History (Syracuse UP, 2004), examines mutual imaginings between Ireland and former Asian colonies of the United Kingdom and won the Donald Murphy Prize from the American Conference for Irish Studies.
 Irish publisher, Salmon Poetry published his volume Fell Hunger in 2011, and he has published poems in journals such as The Denver Quarterly, Natural Bridge, Midwest Quarterly, and Poetry Ireland.